The Women's Script Writing Circle started in November 2024 with two aims:

 Kali’s Daughters: by Sandy Paddick and Lakshmi Puttagunta

 Four generations of women from a small village in Southern India, four women defined and entrapped by the societal restrictions of their time and culture, four women struggling to safeguard their family against poverty and ignorance.
-This play takes you from the heart of village India to the boardrooms of higher education.
-The vicissitudes of their journey are unified by an enduring love and gratitude for those who have gone before us, and upon whose shoulders we stand.
+This play takes you from the heart of village India to the boardrooms of industry and enterprise.
+The trials and tribulations of their journey are fortified by an enduring love and gratitude for those who have gone before, and upon whose shoulders they stand.

 Midnight Cry by Sue Huff

 Sue started with a blank page on the first day of the Writers' Circle and wrote this film script entirely due to the support and deadlines of the Circle.
-It weaves two true event narratives together: an evening in 1954, when UFO cult members waited for a spaceship to arrive to save them from a world-ending flood, and a morning in 2021, when Sue's Mom died by MAiD.
-Themes include: doing hard things, the unbearable pain of waiting, clinging to hope, and cognitive dissonance.
+It weaves two true events together: an evening in 1954, when UFO cult members waited for a spaceship to save them from a world-ending flood, and a morning in 2021, when Sue waited for MAiD nurses to arrive to end her mother's life.
+Themes include: doing hard things for love, the unbearable pain of waiting, clinging to hope, and cognitive dissonance.

 One Drawer by Linda Wood Edwards